Archdiocese of Cosenza-Bisignano

-The Italian Catholic archdiocese of Cosenza-Bisignano in Calabria has been a metropolitan see since 2001.
+The Archdiocese of Cosenza-Bisignano (Archidioecesis Cosentina-Bisinianensisis) a Latin diocese of the Catholic Church in Calabria and has been a metropolitan see since 2001.

 History

 The Gospel was first preached in Cosenza by missionaries from Reggio.
 It is pointed out, however, that there is no evidence for such claims, and that the earliest document dates from the early fifth century.
 The earliest known bishop of Cosenza is Palumbus, a correspondent (599) of Pope Gregory I.

 In 903, the Emir Ibrahim, in his attempt to conquer Calabria, reached as far as Cosenza, where he died.

 Under the Lombards, Salerno was the metropolitan, and Cosenza was one of its suffragans.
 In 994, Pope John XV confirmed the metropolitan status of Salerno.

 Cosenza was raised to the dignity of an archbishopric about 1050.
 Among the best known Archbishops of Cosenza have been: Ruffo, who perished in the earthquake of 1184; the Cistercian Martino (1285), a prolific but uncritical writer; Taddeo, later Cardinal, Gaddi (1535), who obtained from Paul IV the privilege by which the cathedral canons of Cosenza wear the choir habit of the Vatican basilica; and Giuseppe Maria Sanfelice (1650), frequently charged by the Holy See with diplomatic missions.

 Pope Innocent III (1198–1216) had planned to visit Sicily in order to drum up interest, funds, and volunteers, for his crusade in the Holy Land, but never did.
 His successor, Honorius III, assumed the obligation, but was persuaded not to go to Sicily by his advisors, due to the lack of organization, which might lead the faithful to think that the project was hopeless.
 On 8 July 1217, therefore, the pope appointed the Archbishop of Cosenza, the Cistercian monk Lucas, to go personally to Messina, to organize and preach the crusade.
 The archbishop was also to weed out the weak, incompetent, and the genuinely poor, dispensing them by papal authority from whatever oaths and promises they had undertaken.